lsexton21/ui-portfolio/markdowns/lampStack.md

 ```

 ---
-#### Adding the docker compose file that will add mariaDB and phpMyAdmin to the php-apache build and map my volumes for real-time editing
+#### Adding the docker compose file that will add mariaDB and phpMyAdmin to the php-apache build and mount my volumes for real-time editing
 ```
 version: "2"
 services: